-When purchasing a Rolex, it can be tempting to be swept away by the genius and craftsmanship of the timepiece itself.
-However, this is Rolex and every single part of the purchase is important to the brand, from the on-point marketing that caught your eye to the warranty card that comes with every watch.
+When purchasing a Rolex, it can be tempting to be swept away by the genius craftsmanship of the timepiece itself.
+However, this is Rolex every single part of the purchase is important to the brand, from the on-point marketing that caught your eye to the warranty card that comes with every watch.

 When buying a Rolex, you may be intending to buy it for life or it may be part of a Rolex investment plan.
-Even if you’re buying it to leave it as a legacy to the next generation, it’s important to store the purchase paperwork and warranty somewhere safe so that you can pass it all on together.
+Even if you’re buying it to leave it as a legacy to the next generation, it’s important to store the purchase paperwork warranty somewhere safe so that you can pass it all on together.

 What Is a Rolex Warranty Card For?

-When officially purchased from new with a registered dealer, your Rolex will come with a box and a warranty card.
+When officially purchased from a new with a registered dealer, your Rolex will come with a box and a warranty card.
 It’s one of the most basic checks you should do when buying – no warranty card, no purchase.

 A Rolex warranty card ensures the watch is a genuine timepiece, but it can also add to the resale value if or when you decide to sell your Rolex.